Sacred Heart High School, Hammersmith: Comprehensive

 The school received its first comprehensive intake in 1977, gradually becoming comprehensive one year at a time until 1981, as the London Sacred Heart High School.
 It had around 550 girls in 1980.
 In 1989, a gradual change began to dispose of the sixth form, and by 1991, it was an 11–16 school, with A-levels being taken at the new St Charles Catholic Sixth Form College, in Kensington and Chelsea.
 From 1990, it was the responsibility of Hammersmith and Fulham, and from 1991 to 2014 the headteacher was Christine Carpenter, who replaced Moira Russell.
 Upon her retirement, she was replaced by Marian Doyle.
 The school was inspected by Ofsted in September 2017 and was rated Outstanding.
 In September 2022, Sharon O'Donovan became headteacher.
 Ofsted inspected the school again in November 2023 and was once again rated Outstanding.

 Apart from the twenty years as a seminary in the late nineteenth century, this site has a 330-year tradition of contributing to the education of young women.
-The school building was designed by John Francis Bentley, also responsible for Westminster Cathedral.
 In 1993 Cardinal Basil Hume, Archbishop of Westminster, visited the school for a Mass to celebrate its 100th anniversary.

 The school was awarded beacon school honours, and in 2005 it became a specialist school in Mathematics and ICT.

 Both the pupils and the teachers are encouraged to take part in regular activities both within and outside the school community, and all the years contribute to raising money and awareness of political, social and economic status' around the world.
 The school raises large amounts of money each year for various charities around the world.